 - Candid Camera Prank: The whole point of the show.
 It is the Trope Namer, after all.

 - Cutting the Knot: Sometimes the prank victims got the better of the show.
 One prank involved a pair of escalators that both went up (they switched the second one so that it went down, leaving any unfortunate passengers stuck on the landing).
 One woman simply reached down and hit the Emergency Stop button present on all escalators and continued on her way.

 - Decoy Damsel: Used several times.
-In one instance, a frail blond Distressed Damsel would be deposited on some street corner with two large suitcases.
+In one instance, a frail blond Damsel in Distress would be deposited on some street corner with two large suitcases.
 The suitcases looked identical, but one was empty and the other was filled with concrete, weighing at least 200 pounds.
 When some big strong man approached, she would ask him to help with her suitcases...then she would pick up the empty suitcase and walk away while the hidden camera recorded the reaction of the poor schmo who tried to pick up the other suitcase.

 - Husky Russkie: Subverted when they tried the trick in Moscow.
 The blonde pulled the routine on a burly Russian pedestrian...who picked up the 200-pound suitcase and followed her effortlessly.

 - Mistaken for an Imposter: Allen Funt was once on a flight that was hijacked and flown to Cuba.
 Because everyone on the plane recognized him, he was the only passenger to realize that this wasn't a joke.

 - The Movie: Funt made two movies with the same premise — What Do You Say to a Naked Lady? and Money Talks.